NSDawn/cilantro-mod/README.md

 ## Specs
 - Requires Fabric API
 - For Minecraft 1.20.x
+- CC0 License: Do whatever you want with this.

 ## Features
 This mod implements the rare crop Cilantro, and Coriander Seeds to grow it.